-Last updated: 12 May 2026
+Last updated: July 2026

 2026-27 Budget · Tax

-30% minimum tax on discretionary trusts from 1 July 2028
+30% minimum tax on discretionary trusts from 1 July 2028 (proposed)

-Why introduce it
+Why the Government wants to introduce it

-The number of discretionary trusts in Australia has more than doubled in the last two decades, from around 370,000 in 2001-02 to about 840,000 in 2022-23.
-In 2022-23 they distributed $142.4 billion in income.
-The wealthiest 10% of households hold over 90% of the value of all private trust wealth.
+The number of discretionary trusts in Australia has doubled since 2001-02, growing faster than the number of companies (up 70% over the same period).
+Australia now has over one million trusts in total, of which around 840,000 (80%) are discretionary trusts.
+In 2022-23 they distributed $142.4 billion in income to other entities.
+The wealthiest 10% of households hold around 90% of the value of all private trust wealth.

-How the credit system works
+How the proposed credit system would work

 Step 2.
-Beneficiaries declare their share of trust income in their personal tax returns at their marginal rate, as they do today.
+Beneficiaries would declare their share of trust income in their personal tax returns at their marginal rate, as they do today.

-Exemptions and exclusions
+Proposed exemptions and exclusions

 - Fixed trusts, including fixed testamentary trusts.